EcoCitizenZ

 ECZ-ID Business Passport: Organisation-level identity anchor for model-agnostic agents

-Agent Credential: Persistent verified identity across model switches
+Agent Credential: Persistent resolver-verifiable identity across model switches

-API Passport: Verified handoffs between MCP-compatible model endpoints
+API Passport: Evidence-linked handoffs between MCP-compatible model endpoints

 AI Model Passport: Provenance verification for each underlying model